TAIGA -- an advanced hybrid detector complex for astroparticle physics and high energy gamma-ray astronomy

-The energy of EAS can be determined by the total number of photoelectrons detected by IACT (Size) and the distance from the EAS core \cite{58}.
-Hillas parameter dist can be used to measure such distance for the EAS from gamma rays.
+The energy of EAS can be determined by the total number of photoelectrons detected by IACT and the distance from the EAS core, calculated by Hillas parameters described in \cite{51,52,58}.
+Hillas parameter dist can be used to measure such a distance for the EAS from gamma rays.
 It was shown that for a single IACT it is possible to achieve an accuracy of energy reconstruction of around 30\% in the TeV energy range.
 Such accuracy is sufficient to reconstruct the spectra of gamma rays.

 Observations of the source were carried out in wobbling mode, when the position of the source on the camera was shifted by 1.2 degrees relative to the center of the camera.
-The Hillas parameters ‘On’ are calculated relative to this position, and the parameters of background events ‘Off’ are calculated relative to the anti-source located at a distance of 1.2 degrees from the center, but in the opposite direction.
+The Hillas parameters (called ‘On’) are calculated relative to this position, and the parameters of background events (called ‘Off’) are calculated relative to the anti-source located at a distance of 1.2 degrees from the center, but in the opposite direction.